-Waiting periods will, however, apply for any added benefits or better conditions on your new policy.
-You should check if this applies to you before switching insurers.
+Waiting periods will, however, apply for any added benefits or better conditions on the new policy.
+Check if this applies before switching insurers.
 In some cases, the new insurer may offer to waive waiting periods for higher levels of cover.
-Ask if this is available when you're thinking about switching.
+Ask if this is available when thinking about switching.

 When a health insurer changes the policy

-Health insurers must notify you of changes to your policy, including increases in health insurance premiums or changes to cover.
+Health insurers must notify customers of changes to their policy, including increases in health insurance premiums or changes to cover.

-Often insurers’ terms and conditions allow them to change your cover at any time, but they should give you notice.
-Read any documents that a health insurer sends to you as these may contain important information about changes to services and level of benefits.
-Before you have a procedure, check what the out-of-pocket costs could be with your insurer.
+Often insurers’ terms and conditions allow them to change their cover at any time, but they should give customers notice.
+Read any documents that a health insurer sends as these may contain important information about changes to services and level of benefits.

 Inclusions and conditions

-Not all medical services or procedures will be fully covered by your chosen policy.
-Some services and procedures might not be covered at all.
-You may also need to serve a waiting period before being able to make a claim.
+Not all medical services or procedures are fully covered by every health insurance policy.
+Some services and procedures may not be covered at all.
+There may be a waiting period to serve before being able to make a claim.

-Make sure you understand the terms and conditions of your health insurance policy before getting insurance or switching insurers.
+Consumers should make sure they understand the terms and conditions of their health insurance policy before getting insurance or switching insurers.
 When reviewing the terms and conditions:

-- don’t rely on the insurer’s website - read your policy’s Product Disclosure Statement
+- don’t rely on the insurer’s website - read the policy’s Product Disclosure Statement

 - ask the insurer questions to clarify what is included in the policy and make a record of the conversation.